Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 | Motherboard | Strix Z690-A |
 | Case | Corsair 4000D Airflow |

-All benchmarks were ran 3 times with the average taken. <!-- in case you're wondering, no, you can't find my benchmark runs I listed in the 3DMark database, since I'm running a Custom Test, the results isn't uploaded, hope you're alright taking my word for it.-->
+All benchmarks were ran 3 times with the average taken.

 # Overclocking
 With the software and test system out of the way, it's time to dial in some overclocking.